 One of the most stressful and unpleasant side effects of chemo and radiation treatments is witnessing your hair falling.
 Besides, sudden hair loss is a sure sign of cancer for many people.

 Of course, no one would like to go through that experience.
 If you don't want anyone to know that you have cancer, you may feel scared at the thought of other people noticing that you are losing your hair.

 You may wonder why hair loss occurs when you are undergoing chemotherapy, Simply because chemotherapy medications are potent drugs that aim to destroy the growth of cancer cells rapidly.

 The problem is that they also destroy good cells, including cells that make hair grow.
 Chemo or radiotherapy treatments and chemotherapy drugs can damage the cells that cause the hair to grow.

 It causes you to lose hair not only on the head but also on eyebrows, eyelashes, and other parts of your body.
 If you do not lose your hair thoroughly, your hair might become thinner.

 After starting the chemotherapy, the hair begins to fall around two to four weeks.

-of your hair begins three to six months after your last chemotherapy, although the texture and shade of your hair may vary.
+According to the Canadian Cancer Society, hair grows back after chemotherapy in most cases.
+That is, hair loss is temporary.
+Your hair regrowth begins three to six months after your last chemo, although the texture and tone of your hair may vary.